We Hope You Enjoy Your DIY Valentine Crystals

 Note: You only need a small amount of solution on the bottom of your container.

-2.1 The first step to making some thin, needle-like crystals is for you and your kids to decide how much Epsom salt solution you want to make so you know how much hot water you need.
-You will be using equal parts water and Epsom salt for these crystals, so make sure you have enough salt on hand.
+2.1 The first step to making some thin, needle-like crystals is to decide how much Epsom salt solution you want to make so you know how much hot water you need.
+You will use equal parts water and Epsom salt for these crystals, so make sure you have enough salt on hand.
 Now heat your water.
-You want the water to be as hot as possible, without it boiling (see Image 2.1).
+You want the water to be as hot as possible, without boiling (see Image 2.1).

 Note: You only need a small amount of solution at the bottom of your container, but you can have more.
-We filled one of our containers with around 2″ of the solution, resulting in a nice red snowball.
-You may also want to fill several containers, have your kids place them in different environments, and see if they can predict how the crystals will grow in those environments.
+We filled one of our containers with 2″ of the solution, resulting in a nice red snowball.
+You may also want to fill several containers, have your kids place them in different environments, and see if they can predict how the differences affect crystal growth.

 2.2 Once the water is hot enough, help your kids add the same amount of Epsom salt as they did water, then stir the solution for about two minutes.
 Remember, you want this to be a 1:1 ratio of water and Epsom salt (see Image 2.2).